Menifee, California: Parks and recreation

+As of 2025, an amphitheater is being constructed in Menifee's Central Park.
+It will serve as an entertainment venue for performers; the project will cost the city an estimated $6.6 to $6.78 million.

-Government
+Government and politics

+As of October 2025, Menifee is a part of California's 41st congressional district, with Republican Ken Calvert serving as its representative.
+In the California State Assembly, Menifee lies within the 63rd district and is represented by Republican Natasha Johnson.
+In the California State Senate, it is part of the 32nd district and represented by Republican Kelly Seyarto.

+Politically, Menifee is a Republican-leaning city.
+It has voted Republican in the past four presidential elections (Romney in 2012 and Trump in 2016, 2020, & 2024).

+City government

 On June 3, 2008, voters elected to incorporate Menifee as a general law city.
 The new City of Menifee was officially established on October 1, 2008, and is the 26th city located within Riverside County.
 It was first governed by a five-member city council, with Wallace Edgerton as the mayor.
 Edgerton was re-appointed mayor for a second term in 2009, and for a third term in 2010.

 In 2011, John Denver was appointed mayor by city council, after the city's people requested a change in leadership at city council meetings.

-In November 2012, Scott Mann was elected mayor.
-In November 2014, Scott Mann was re-elected mayor.
+In November 2012, Scott Mann was elected mayor; he was re-elected in November 2014.

 In 2016, Neil Winter was elected mayor, defeating Mann, who unsuccessfully ran for a third term.
 Mann's FPPC violation of using campaign funding for personal funding was believed to have helped Winter to win the election.
 Mann resigned office early after being formally censured by city council, and Greg August served as acting mayor for 20 days until Winter was sworn in.
+During the 2016 election, voters also approved a measure to increase mayoral terms from two to four years.

 On May 19, 2018, Mayor Winter unexpectedly died in office, due to an apparent heart attack.
 Councilwoman Lesa Sobek took up mayoral responsibilities as mayor pro tempore following Winter's death.
-After 60 days, Bill Zimmerman was indirectly elected Mayor of Menifee in a 3-1 decision by the city council, on July 18, 2018.
+After 60 days, Bill Zimmerman was elected Mayor of Menifee in a 3-1 decision by the city council, on July 18, 2018.
 In November 2020, Zimmerman was re-elected to serve a four-year term as Mayor.
-His term expires in December 2024.

-Menifee initially operated off of indirect elections for its mayors, with city council members appointing the mayor for one-year terms.
-In 2012, Scott Mann became the first directly elected mayor, for a two-year term.
-In 2016, voters approved a measure to increase mayoral terms from two to four years.
-After Winter's death in 2018, Zimmerman was indirectly elected by the city council to fill the remainder of Winter's term.
+In November 2024, Ricky Estrada was elected mayor; and was sworn in on December 17.
+In August 2025, Estrada (a member of the U.S. Air Force Reserve) was called into a 6 month deployment; Mayoral Pro Tem Bob Karwin has temporarily assumed mayoral duties from October 2025 to spring 2026 in his absence.
+According to Menifee 24/7, Estrada's deployment represents only the fourth time in U.S. history where an active mayor was deployed during their term; the three previous cases involved Pete Buttigieg, Brent R. Taylor (KIA), and Jacob R. Day.